Inter Milan: Honours

-Inter have won 37 domestic trophies, including the Serie A twenty times, the Coppa Italia nine times, and the Supercoppa Italiana eight times.
+Inter have won 39 domestic trophies, including the Serie A twenty one times, the Coppa Italia ten times, and the Supercoppa Italiana eight times.
 From 2006 to 2010, the club won five successive league titles, equalling the all-time record before 2017, when Juventus won their sixth successive league title.
 They have won the UEFA Champions League three times: two back-to-back in 1964 and 1965, and then another in 2010; the last completed an unprecedented Italian treble with the Coppa Italia and the Scudetto.
 The club has also won three UEFA Europa League, two Intercontinental Cup, and one FIFA Club World Cup.

-Inter has never been relegated from the top flight of Italian football in its entire existence.
-It is the sole club to have competed in Serie A and its predecessors in every season since its debut in 1909.
+Inter has never been relegated from the top flight of Italian football in its entire existence and the sole club to have competed in Serie A and its predecessors in every season since its debut in 1909.
+Inter is also the only Italian club to have won at least one official trophy in every decade since the foundation of the club in 1908.